Global Outreach for Radiation Protection Program

 Director, Global Outreach for Radiation Protection Program Chair, Radiation Safety Committee, MGH

-Global use of ionizing radiation, in particular X-rays, constitutes an important source of radiation exposure to mankind.
-According to the latest estimates provided in 2008 by the United Nations Scientific Committee on Effects of Atomic Radiation (UNSCEAR), about 3.6 billion X-ray examinations and 33 million nuclear medicine examinations are performed globally every year.
+Global use of ionizing radiation, in particular X-rays, constitutes an important source of radiation exposure to people.
+About 3.6 billion X-ray examinations and 33 million nuclear medicine examinations are performed globally every year, according to the latest estimates provided in 2008 by the United Nations Scientific Committee on Effects of Atomic Radiation (UNSCEAR).

 A leader in the field of appropriate and optimized imaging, Mass General can contribute meaningfully towards the goal of safer global imaging.
 The Global Outreach for Radiation Protection Program conducts research collaborations and educational activities around the world in pursuit of its mission.